cHaerv/Vanitas_website/README.md

-# Vanitas_website personal for the band to access.
+# Vanitas band's official Site

 install Nodemon if you have'nt already.